Tag Archives: ask wendy

 8. Will I know what every element of my trip costs?

 It is common for travel planners to quote a lump-sum price for your entire trip.
 Why?
 The local hotels and other businesses that provide the Trusted Travel Experts with exclusive reduced rates do so on the condition that the TTEs not reveal those rates.
 Sometimes a planner is able to provide a partial breakdown, either by day or by type of expense (e.g., accommodations, private guides, transportation).
-If you’re presented with a lump-sum price and need to cut costs, explain that you’d feel more comfortable investing X thousand dollars in this trip, and ask the planner how they would suggest that you reach that figure.
+If you’re presented with a lump-sum price and need to cut costs, explain that you’d feel more comfortable spending X thousand dollars on this trip, and ask the planner how they would suggest that you reach that figure.

 Return to top.